Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 Wacker Elastosil FX Series - Lifelike Skin & Prosthetics

-The Elastosil FX 10 , FX 20 , and FX 28 are designed for lifelike skin and prosthetics, with low to medium shore hardness, excellent detail reproduction, and comfortable stretch.
-They are ideal for faces, hands, fingers, ears, and other parts of training manikins.
+The Elastosil FX 10, FX 20, and FX 28 were developed for lifelike skin and prosthetics, featuring low to medium Shore hardness, excellent detail reproduction, and comfortable stretch.
+They are ideal for faces, hands, fingers, ears, and other parts of practice mannequins.

 - FX 10: Shore A 10 - Ultra-soft for facial prosthetics